 1. Yonovo

-Best for: SMBs and mid-market teams that need fast setup and automated collections.
+Best for: SMBs and mid-market teams that need fast setup and hands-off collections.

 Yonovo was built for finance teams that do not have weeks to spend on implementation or an IT department to manage integrations.
-It connects to QuickBooks Online and Xero in minutes, syncs in real time, and starts automating collections immediately.
+It connects to QuickBooks Online, Xero, Odoo, NetSuite, Sage Intacct, FreshBooks, Salesforce, HubSpot, and SAP.
+Setup takes minutes, sync is real time, and collections start immediately.

 Key strengths:

-- Same-day setup.
+- One-day setup.
 No IT involvement, no multi-week onboarding.
-Connect your accounting system and configure workflows in the same afternoon.
+Connect your accounting system and configure workflows in the same day.

 - Automated escalation workflows.
 Build reminder sequences that escalate in tone and channel as invoices age.
 Customize by customer segment to protect important relationships.